![]() Flamenco Festival, Trocadero. Sotogrande Summer 2025 |

 by Tony Bryant

-The fifth edition of the Trocadero flamenco festival in Sotogrande took place at the Trocadero Beach Club and Restaurant from 31st July to 23rd August 2025.
-The Trocadero 'mas que flamenco' festival presented names from the world of flamenco, and, as with last year’s edition, some performers that do not fit into the flamenco category.
+The fifth edition of the Trocadero flamenco festival in Sotogrande takes place at the Trocadero Beach Club and Restaurant over four weekends in August (actually from 31st July to 23rd August 2025).
+The Trocadero 'mas que flamenco' festival presents celebrated names from the world of flamenco, and from the wider music scene in the intimate setting of the the Trocadero Beach Club and Restaurant.

 The festival began in 2021 and the first two editions presented renowned flamenco singers such as José Mercé, María Terromoto, Racapino Chico, Remedios Amaya and Árcangle, along with dancers like Farrucuito and Antonio Canales, and guitar maestros Tomatito and Pepe Habichuela.
-However, along with a reduction in the number of artistes/performances this festival presents, the organisers have begun adding popular rock and pop acts, most probably in an attempt to attract a wider audience.
+However, along with a reduction in the number of artists/performances this festival presents, the organisers have begun adding popular rock and pop acts to attract a wider audience.

 Seven events announced so far or the 2025 edition compared to six in the 2024 edition, some with double billing, compared to more than a dozen in previous years, and of these, only one or two can be categorised as flamenco in the true sense of the word.
 Another unusual element for a flamenco festival is the participation of DJs.

-The festival taks place at the Trocadero Beach Club and Restaurant
+The festival takes place at the Trocadero Beach Club and Restaurant

 Thur 31st July 2025 | Gipsy Kings |